ULHPC/tutorials/beginners/README.md

 Run the following commands in a terminal (substituting *yourlogin* with the login name you received from us):

+        (laptop)$> ssh -p 8022 yourlogin@access-iris.uni.lu

+If you want to connect to the gaia cluster,

         (laptop)$> ssh -p 8022 yourlogin@access-gaia.uni.lu

-If you want to connect to the iris cluster,

-        (laptop)$> ssh -p 8022 yourlogin@access-iris.uni.lu

 Now you probably want to avoid taping this long command to connect to the platform.
 You can customize SSH aliases for that.
 Edit the file `~/.ssh/config` (create it if it does not already exist) and adding the following entries: